Table of contents

 All of Terry’s children behaved perfectly and excelled at school.
 These young people were nothing short of ‘model citizens’ who went on to contribute significantly to Australian society.

-The Howard LNP Government had introduced an English-speaking test for new immigrants.
+At this time the Howard LNP Government had introduced an English-speaking test for new immigrants.
 I found it concerning that there was no way Terry (or many like him) would have passed such an exam.
-So had such a policy been in place earlier, people like Terry would not have had access to our country.
-However, this would also have robbed us of the contribution of their children.
+Had such a discriminatory policy been in place earlier, people like Terry would not have had access to our country.
+This would also have robbed us of the contribution of their children.
 Children like Marita.
-So I knew that Australia would be the loser under such a racist policy.
+So I knew that Australia would be the loser under such a policy.

 South Sea Islander History